Emergency

 Resilient Infrastructure built to withstand the challenges of our mountain environment from smoke-filled air to extreme weather conditions.

-When other places close their doors, this library will open wide, becoming a trusted gathering place for warmth, power, and community connection.
+When other places close their doors, the library will open its doors wide, becoming a trusted gathering place for warmth, power, and community connection.

 What Will The